 I cut along the faint grey lines to separate the challenge cards and then laminated them to make the set reusable.

-Then I grabbed a box of toothpicks, some playdough, and a dry erase marker.
-We were ready to go!
+Then, I grabbed a box of toothpicks, some playdough and a dry erase marker.
+We were ready to build the toothpick STEM structures!

 Building Toothpick STEM Structures